clemsonMakerspace/admin/meeting-minutes/Spring-2018/2018-02-01_team_meeting.md

     - The other person will reply back to the thread to confirm everything has been returned.
 - Andrew: working on new inventory system.
 Go to him for suggestions.
 - Windows Tablet with dongle for ethernet connection for 3ft ethernet cable.
+  - Where are we on having this tablet functioning for the interns?

-## Nursing project (10 minutes)
+## Nursing project (7 minutes)
 - Peter: Finish designing the clip for nursing students by the end of next week (2018-01-31)
   - How many are we printing?
   - Do you need help with this?
   - When do you want it to them?

-## Bulk Filament Order
+## Bulk Filament Order (5 minutes)
-- eSun vs. Hatchbox
+- Order eSun when it comes time.
-  - eSun distributor Intservo offers 25% for Makerspaces
-  - Hatchbox requires us to have an established partnership with them and offers a starting discount of 20%.
-    - May be less expensive in the long run, but more work.
-      - eSun with 25% is around $18
-      - Hatchbox with 20% is around $19
+  - Alton: Look into getting this set up next time we need to order filament.
 - How should we determine what colors to order?
   - A poll?
-- Do we need to get more lockers for storage space for the filament?
-  - Where is the list of lockers we have?
-    - Google Drive inventory sheet.
 - Yan-Jing: Determine how many lockers we have (1-3, 12, 16-18) and ask for more lockers.
 Update by (2018-02-01).

 ## Social Media (5 minutes)